mtabini/go-bowtie/README.md

 ## Middleware providers

-As you can imagine, the creation of new context types and middlewares often goes hand-in-hand; therefore, a Bowtie server also defines [`MiddlewareProvider`](http://godoc.org/github.com/mtabini/go-bowtie#MiddlewareProvider) interface that can be used to handily couple these two operations in a single call.
+As you can imagine, the creation of new context types and middlewares often goes hand-in-hand; therefore, a Bowtie server also defines a [`MiddlewareProvider`](http://godoc.org/github.com/mtabini/go-bowtie#MiddlewareProvider) interface that can be used to handily couple these two operations in a single call.

 For example, we could refactor our context factory and middleware into a unified struct that gives us more reusability: